Helplines

 Young Minds

 Young Minds offer a text support service for young people, 24/7.
 Text YM to 85258.
-If you’re a parent worried about a young person, you can call Young Mind’s parent helpline on 0808 802 5544 from 9:30am - 4pm, Monday to Friday.
+If you’re a parent worried about a young person, you can call Young Mind’s parent helpline on 0808 802 5544 from 9:30am - 4pm, Monday to Friday (note: parent helpline is closed from 23 December to 1 January).

 Childline

 Childline is a confidential line for children to call if they need help or advice about any topic.
-You can call 0800 1111 from 7:30am - 3:30am - Monday to Friday and 9am - 3:30am Saturday to Sunday.
-You can access one-to-one counselling from 7:30am to midnight Monday to Friday and 9am to midnight Saturday to Sunday.
-You can also send emails by signing into your Childline Locker.
+You can call 0800 1111 any time, day or night.
+You can also access one-to-one counselling and send emails by signing into your Childline Locker.

 Addiction helplines